itsayellow/biorad1sc_doc/file_1sc_spec.md

 ### Data Block 7
 Actual data for Collection "Audit Trail".

-Data Item labels in this Collection: AuditTrail, AuditTrailEntry, AuditTrailEntryPtr, AuditTrailEntryPtrVector, AuditTrailStringPool, AuditTrailStringVector, Imgloc, Imgres, Imgbox, Crdloc, Crdres, Crdbox, Crdscale, ImgState, Savemap, CRealPoint, CRealSize, CRealDistance, CRealLine, CRealRect, CImagePoint, CImageSize, CImageDistance, CImageLine, CImageRect, CWindowPoint, CWindowSize, CWindowDistance, CWindowLine, CWindowRect, sm\_string, mm\_string.
+See Data Block 6 for details on possible types of data.

 ### Data Block 8